zackmwangi/lemoniced/README.md

 #### Q9: A Postgres query is running slower than expected.
 Explain your approach to troubleshooting it.
 ##### Ans:
+> The approach to troubleshooting a slow PostgreSQL query would entail looking for several different possible causes:

+- Enable query logging and analyze slow queries to show more information and indicators of query performance metrics.

+- Use EXPLAIN ANALYZE to understand query execution plan

+- Optimize JOIN operations and subqueries, one of the commonnest causes of slow queries

+- Analyze index usage and consider adding appropriate indexes or updating existing ones

+- Check table statistics and vacuum status

+- Consider partitioning of large tables and sharding out the data to reduce table scan time.

+- Monitor server resources (CPU, RAM, I/O)

+- Use pg_stat_statements extension for query performance analysis

+- Consider rewriting complex queries and reducing joins where possible.

+- Update PostgreSQL to the latest stable version, newer compatible versions usually have better performance.

+Additionally I would consider re-designing the data schema towards a No-SQL/Wide column and highly denormalized setup, especially where the query patterns are well-known, such as historical user transaction listings for Lemonade user accounts.

 #### Q10: Write a Dockerfile to containerize a Laravel application.
 ##### Ans: